Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Formulation and Methodology

-Constraints (L10)-(L12) ensure system requirements on reserve, regulation capacity, and regulation mileage services are satisfied at each market clearing interval.
+Constraints (L10)-(L12) ensure system requirements on reserve, regulation capacity, and regulation mileage services are satisfied.
 The dual variables of these constraints $\pi_t^{Rs}, \pi_t^{RgC}, \pi_t^{RgM}$ represent the MCPs for the corresponding services.
-Constraint (L13) represents the system-wide power balance relationship.
+Constraint (L13) represents the nodal power balance.
 Its dual variable $\pi_{n,t}^E$ represents the locational marginal price (LMP) at bus $n$.
 The above MCPs and LMPs serve as inputs for the ULP.
 Constraint (L14) represents the transmission line thermal limits.